 Research Your Destination

-First up, dig into your destination:
+Start by digging into your destination:

 - Rules: Make sure camping is allowed.
 Check the U.S. Forest Service for forest regulations.